tvcutsem/neural-networks-and-deep-learning-in-js/README.md

 That's a factor 6.8x slowdown compared to the Python code.

-I conjecture that this is mostly due to NumPy N-d arrays being far more optimized than NumJS N-d arrays (even though NumJS also uses native bindings to perform vector arithmetic).
+I conjecture that this is mostly due to NumPy N-d arrays being far more optimized than NumJS N-d arrays (even though NumJS ndarrays also use [clever tricks](http://mikolalysenko.github.io/ndarray-presentation/) to efficiently represent vectors in JavaScript).

 ## License